flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/asu-start.md

 Turn on the beacon light.
 Select the BLEED page on the ECAM SD.
 Check that BLEED PSI is being supplied from the ASU.
-A minimum of 30 PSI is required for engine successful start.
+A minimum of 30 psi is required for engine successful start.

 [//]: # (![asubleedpage.png]&#40;../../assets/advanced-guides/engines/asubleedpage.png&#41;{loading=lazy})

 Start engine 1 with the normal start procedure.

 ### After Engine Start

 - `EXTERNAL POWER` - `DESELECT`
-  Check the external power shows AVAIL to prevent ground crew injury.
+    - Check the external power shows AVAIL to prevent ground crew injury.
 - `EXTERNAL POWER` - `DISCONNECT`
-  Due to MSFS modelling, this may not be fully possible as it shows external power connected constantly as long as the aircraft is on stand.
+    - Due to MSFS modelling, this may not be fully possible as it shows external power connected constantly as long as the aircraft is on stand.

-- `X BLEED` - `AUTO`
+- `AIR START UNIT` - `DISCONNECT`
+    - Use the flyPad Ground page to remove the ASU.
 - `PACK 1` - `ON`
 - `PACK 2` - `ON`
 - `ENGINE 1 BLEED` - `ON`
 - `CROSSBLEED START PROCEDURE` - `APPLY`

 [//]: # (![asuafterstart.png]&#40;../../assets/advanced-guides/engines/asuafterstart.png&#41;{loading=lazy})